 You are not alone.
 This seems to be happening more often than people want to admit.
-Fights happen and family members walk away, sometimes for good.
+Fights happen and family members walk away, sometimes forever.

 If this has happened to you, you know how embarrassing it is to tell your Christian friends you are not talking to your family, even if it seems to be for a good reason.